goldinvo/goldinvo.github.io/src/content/cooking/soups-stews/chicken-stock.md

 Add everything to a stockpot and cover with water.
 Simmer for multiple hours, occasionally skimming scum from the surface.
 Strain and reduce/dilute/season as necessary.
 Optionally remove fat, either by a fat separator or by skimming after refrigerating.

+## Pressure Cooker Method
-*To use a pressure cooker:* Cook on high pressure for almost an hour.
+Cook on high pressure for almost an hour.
 Allow pressure to release naturally to prevent boiling.